 Wilderun‘s devilishly complex and self-released sophomore album Sleep at the Edge of the World will do that to you.
 It kind of feels like Steven Wilson’s Hand.
 Cannot.
 Erase. taken to the next fucking level.
 Just check out Hope and Shadow (Ash Memory Part II).
-Progressive Folk Metal moving up to meet Death Metal with some fragrant blackish intonations, then mixed well and spit out again.
-To still kick it up a notch, they mix symphonic elements into this whole composition and skillfully done too.
+Progressive Folk Metal moving up to meet Death Metal.
+With some fragrant blackish intonations thrown in for sport.
+Then they mix well and spit out again.
+To still kick it up a notch, they swirl some symphonic elements into this whole composition and skillfully done too.
 Do I see Eluveitie dancing up and down at the edges of my vision?

 The record moves seamlessly and effortlessly from airy-fairy to a Moonspell-ish growled attack in a heartbeat.
 At times it feels like some sort of Myrkur without the Enya-esque chanting.
 Then the tune morphs into a special brand of thrashy Progressive Melodic Folk Death Metal, which in this form has seldom been heard.
 In Bite the Wound (Ash Memory Part III) you will find a lot of that, a most astonishing track.

-It is this state of constant flux present throughout that renders this album hellishly difficult to review, but also equally difficult to just listen to.
-On the other side, it renders the album eerily interesting too, so there are both sides to this decidedly tasty medal.
+It is this state of constant flux present throughout that renders this album hellishly difficult to review.
+But also equally difficult to just listen to.
+On the other hand, this kicks up the interest levels too.
+So there are indeed two sides to this decidedly tasty medal.
 And this speaks towards the quality of this record in general, but more to that later.

-Wilderun came into existence in 2008 by Evan Berry (guitars and vocals), but only really got off the ground in 2012.
-Meantime, other band members were added: Wayne Ingram (guitars), Dan Müller (bass) and Jon Teachey on drums.
-The band enjoyed considerable acclaim on the Paganfest III in Worcester, MA in 2012 and then went on to record their first album shortly thereafter.
+Wilder came into existence in 2008 by Evan Berry (guitars and vocals), but only really got off the ground in 2012.
+Meantime, other band members were added: Wayne Ingram (guitars), Dan Müller (bass), and Jon Teachey on drums.
+The band enjoyed considerable acclaim at the Paganfest III in Worcester, MA in 2012 and then went on to record their first album shortly thereafter.
 Now followed by this here concoction, released in 2015.

-This gets me to the quality of the song writing on Sleep at the Edge of the World: The only word that comes to mind is outstanding.
-It is amazing how they use dynamics, layering different styles, instruments and symphonics skillfully onto each other to get to the final product.
-None of them overwhelming, all applied with due constraint and aligned to the overall theme.
+This gets me to the quality of the songwriting on Sleep at the Edge of the World: The only word that comes to mind is outstanding.
+It is amazing how they use dynamics, layering different styles, instruments, and symphonics skillfully onto each other to get to the final product.
+None of those elements overwhelm, though.
+All is applied with due constraint and aligned to the overall theme.

-This said, the mastering favors the string instruments and spoken words a trifle too much, at the detriment of the drums.
+This said the mastering favors the string instruments and spoken words a trifle too much, at the detriment of the drums.
 But this is really nothing compared to the overall performance.
 The lyrics are fully ingrained into the tune and it is startling how they change their tune in line with the words.
-Again in tandem with the lyrics, the vocals move from soft to threatening, all of a sudden growling at you and again as the story meanders through the this wild badland.
+Again in tandem with the lyrics, the vocals move from soft to threatening.
+All of a sudden growling at you again as the story meanders through this wild badland.

-The power and energy does not let up until the bitter end.
-After a somewhat mediocre Linger, Sleep at the Edge of the World then goes epic and highly complex with a 11 minute monster called The Means to Preserve.
+The power and energy do not let up until the bitter end.
+After a somewhat mediocre Linger, Sleep at the Edge of the World then goes epic and highly complex with an 11-minute monster called The Means to Preserve.
 A worthy conclusion, throwing pretty much all the elements into the fray that the album was able to provide so far.

 Record Rating: 9/10 | Label: Self-Released | Web: Official Site